Mechanising G\"odel-L\"ob provability logic in HOL Light: Modal completeness

 \section{Modal completeness}

 When dealing with normal modal logics, it is common to develop a proof of completeness w.r.t.~relational semantics by using the so-called `canonical model method'.
-This can be summarized as a standard construction of countermodels made of maximal consistent sets of formulas and an appropriate accessibility relation, according to e.g.~the textbooks \cite{popkorn1994first} and \cite{boolos1995logic}.
+This approach can be summarised as a standard construction of countermodels made of maximal consistent sets of formulas and an appropriate accessibility relation, according to e.g.~the textbooks \cite{popkorn1994first} and \cite{boolos1995logic}.

-For $\mathbb{GL}$, we cannot pursue this strategy, since the logic is not compact: maximal consistent sets are (in general) infinite objects, though the notion of derivability involves only a finite set of formulas.
-We cannot therefore reduce the semantic notion of (in)coherent set of formulas to the syntactic one of (in)consistent set of formulas: when extending a consistent set of formulas to a maximal consistent one, we might end up with a \emph{syntactically} consistent set that nevertheless cannot be \emph{semantically} satisfied.
+For $\mathbb{GL}$, we cannot pursue this strategy since the logic is not compact: maximal consistent sets are (in general) infinite objects, though the notion of derivability involves only a finite set of formulas.
+We cannot, therefore, reduce the semantic notion of (in)coherent set of formulas to the syntactic one of (in)consistent set of formulas: when extending a consistent set of formulas to a maximal consistent one, we might end up with a \emph{syntactically} consistent set that nevertheless cannot be \emph{semantically} satisfied.

-In spite of this, it is possible to achieve a completeness result by \begin{enumerate} \item identifying the relevant properties of maximal consistent sets of formulas; and \item tweaking the definitions so that those properties hold for specific consistent sets of formulas related to the formula we want to find a countermodel to. \end{enumerate} That is, basically, the key idea behind the proof given in~\cite[Ch.~5]{boolos1995logic}.
-In that monograph, however, the construction of a maximal consistent set from a simply consistent one is only proof-sketched and relies on a syntactic manipulation of formulas.
-By using HOL Light we do succeed in giving a detailed proof of completeness as direct as that by Boolos.
-But, as a matter of fact, we can claim something more: we can do that by carrying out in a \emph{very natural way} a tweaked Lindenbaum construction to extend consistent \emph{lists} to maximal consistent ones.
-This way, we succeed in preserving the standard Henkin-style completeness proofs; and, at the same time, we avoid the symbolic subtleties sketched in~\cite{boolos1995logic} that have no real relevance for the argument, but have the unpleasant consequence of making the formalised proof unnecessarily long, so that the implementation would sound rather pedantic -- or even dull.
+Despite this, it is possible to achieve a completeness result by \begin{enumerate} \item identifying the relevant properties of maximal consistent sets of formulas; and \item modifying the definitions so that those properties hold for specific consistent sets of formulas related to the formula to which we want to find a countermodel. \end{enumerate} That is the fundamental idea behind the proof in Boolos' monograph \cite[Ch.~5]{boolos1995logic}.
+In that presentation, however, constructing a maximal consistent set from a simply consistent one is only proof-sketched and relies on a syntactic manipulation of formulas.
+By using HOL Light, we succeed in giving a detailed proof of completeness as directly as that by Boolos.
+Moreover, we can do that by carrying out in a \emph{very natural way} a tweaked Lindenbaum construction to extend consistent \emph{lists} to maximal consistent ones.
+This way, we succeed in preserving the standard Henkin-style completeness proofs, and, at the same time, we avoid the symbolic subtleties sketched in~\cite{boolos1995logic} that have the unpleasant consequence of making the formalised proof rather pedantic -- or even dull.